TheBigHugeMan/mac-hackathon/README.md

-# College Challenge
+# Monash Royale

-College Challenge is a social gaming platform that allows students to connect, compete, and challenge each other to simple games like Coin Flip and Dice Roll.
+Monash Royale is a social gaming platform that allows students to connect, compete, and challenge each other to simple games like Coin Flip and Dice Roll.
 The app features a Tinder-style matching system, in-app chat, and a virtual token economy.

 ## Features